F-Jennings/legal-bug-bounty/templates/safe_harbor_third_party.md

 ## Template third-party disclaimer

-> We will not share your report with a third-party without gaining their commitment they will not pursue legal action against you or refer you the public inquiry.
-Please note again that we can’t authorize out-of-scope testing in the name of third parties and such testing is beyond the scope of the program.
+> We will not share your report with a third-party without gaining their commitment they will not pursue legal action against you or initiate contact with law enforcement about your report.
+Please note again that we cannot authorize out-of-scope testing in the name of third parties and such testing is beyond the scope of this policy.
+Refer to the third party's bug bounty policy, or contact the third party either directly or through a legal representative before intiating any testing on that third party.

 ## ⚖ Legal disclaimer

 **⚠ This is not legal advice!
-See disclaimer, you must consult your lawyers, the contributors of this project are not admitted in the U.S.**
+See disclaimer, you must consult your lawyer(s) before using this language.**